SJTUJohnClass/Minivim/README.md

        width="300" height="200"/>
   </center>

   #### <a id = "4.1.2"> Multiple modes </a>

      * Normal mode:
        In normal mode, we can move the cursor and browse the opened file by $\uparrow \downarrow \leftarrow \rightarrow$.
      * Insert mode:
        In insert mode, we can edit file by moving cursor.
-Edit file include append, modify and deletion (just like vim).
+Edit file like appending, modifying and deleting (just like vim).
      * Command mode:
-       In command mode, we can type in and execute some command.
+       In command mode, we can type in and execute some commands.

      Mode switching graph is shown below: